parsaeisa/Notes/Software engineering/encryption.md

 # Encryption

+Everywhere you hear about security the main topic is **encryption**.

 Encryption is a useful concept that applies in many software applications such as:
 - URL shortener
 - Key-value store